|Sustainable Development Goals|

-Biodiversity management is an important issue that PTT has included in the Quality, Security, Safety, Health and Environment (QSHE) Policy.
-The policy aims to promote systematic biodiversity protection and management.
-PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the supply chain in order to avoid and minimize any potential risk which could negatively impact biodiversity and ecosystem services within the project area.
+Biodiversity management is one of the material issues PTT has included in the PTT Group Quality, Security, Safety, Health and Environment (QSHE) Policy.
+The policy aims to promote, protect and minimize environmental impacts, while preserving biodiversity and the ecosystem.
+PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the business value chain in order to avoid and minimize any potential risk which could negatively impact biodiversity and vulnerable ecosystem services within the project areas.
 To this end, the following approaches are implemented:

-- Integration of biodiversity risk management in PTT Group's QSHE Policy;
+- Integration of biodiversity risk management in accordance to PTT Group's QSHE Policy;

-- Demonstration of commitment to achieving a no-net-loss of biodiversity within a manageable scope; and
+- Demonstrate commitment to achieving a no-net-loss of biodiversity in scope of management control; and

 PTT Group Biodiversity Statement

 PTT's main objective for biodiversity management is the protection and mitigation of negative impacts to biodiversity.
-PTT has demonstrated this commitment through the PTT Group Biodiversity Statement, which serves as operational principles for PTT Group companies, ensuring streamlined biodiversity management across the entire organization.
+PTT has thus announced this PTT Group Biodiversity Statement, developed since 2013, and has received revisions to ensure compliance with present context.
+It was announced for re-enactment in 2020.
+The Statement serves as operational principles for PTT Group companies, ensuring streamlined biodiversity management across the entire organization.

 PTT Group Biodiversity and Ecosystem Services Standards

-PTT has prepared Biodiversity and Ecological Services Management Standard for expansion and clarification of the processes outlined in the PTT's Biodiversity Statement.
-The management standard is aligned with international standards i.e. International Finance Corporation Performance Standard 6 (IFC PS6), Business and Biodiversity Offset Program (BBOP)
+In 2016, PTT has prepared Biodiversity and Ecological Services Management Standard.
+It has reviewed the content to be in compliance with present corporate context, It was re-enacted in 2020, and helps clarify the processes outlined in the PTT's Biodiversity Statement.
+The management standard is aligned with international biodiversity standards i.e. International Finance Corporation Performance Standard 6 (IFC PS6), Biodiversity Conservation and Sustainable Management of Living Natural Resources (2012) and Business and Biodiversity Offset Program (BBOP), to name a few.

-Biodiversity Impact Assessment for Project Development and Operations
+Biodiversity Risk Assessment for Project Development and Operations

-In addition, PTT supports communities and stakeholders to share their suggestions, concerns, and preventive or mitigation measures for environmental impacts with PTT through stakeholder engagement activities or questionnaire surveys distributed during the preparation of the environmental impact assessment.
+In addition, PTT supports communities and other stakeholder groups to share their suggestions, concerns, and preventive or mitigation measures for environmental impacts with PTT through stakeholder engagement activities or questionnaire surveys distributed during the preparation of the environmental impact assessment.